olliesharp5/august-hackathon-team1/README.md

   - Actual Outcome: The counter not counts the misses before the ducks spawn.

   - Bug 4: The game not displaying the top score.
-  - Description: The game is not displaying the top score in the main menu
+  - Description: The game is not displaying the top score in the main menu.
   - Steps to Reproduce:
-    1. [Step 1] Fix the top score display
+    1. [Step 1] Fix the top score display.
-    2. [Step 2] Test the top score display
+    2. [Step 2] Test the top score display.
-  - Expected Outcome: The top score is visible in the main menu
+  - Expected Outcome: The top score is visible in the main menu.
-  - Actual Outcome: The top score is visible in the main menu
+  - Actual Outcome: The top score is visible in the main menu.

+  - Bug 5: Sometimes on higher levels the ducks show 'traces' for few seconds.
+  - Description: Sometimes on higher levels the ducks show 'traces' for few seconds.
+  - Steps to Reproduce:
+    1. [Step 1] Check and fix the logic.
+    2. [Step 2] Manual test the gameplay.
+  - Expected Outcome: The birds are not leaving 'traces' anumore.
+  - Actual Outcome: The birds are not leaving 'traces' anumore.

 ## Credits